 For the moment, I’d like to share some further details and answer the immediate concerns of our users since the service went down, what happened, and the steps we’re taking to enhance the security of our platform.

-Here’s a brief summary of what happened and how we responded to last week’s DDoS attacks.
+Here’s a brief summary of what happened and how we responded to the 13 March DDoS attacks.

-- Last Friday, during a peak moment of market volatility, the botnet overwhelmed the platform via a specially-crafted query to the Trollbox feature, prompting the database’s query optimiser to run an extremely inefficient query plan.
+- On 13 March during a peak moment of market volatility, the botnet overwhelmed the platform via a specially-crafted query to the Trollbox feature, prompting the database’s query optimiser to run an extremely inefficient query plan.
 See below for more details.

 - Our security team saw database CPU usage reach 100%, with 99.6% of that CPU IO wait (an idle state).
 At the time, we misdiagnosed this as a failed disk, believing it to be a hardware failure with our cloud provider.
 EBS volume failures often display similar performance characteristics.